 There are several representative wells in this region that were reclassified as far-west northwestern wells, and include Opti Wells 830, 831, 832, 833, 834, 835, and 836.
-These wells have total depths that is shallower, and they use the same strategies as the Western Threshold Region for their MOs and MTs.
+These wells have total depths that are shallower, and they use the same strategies as the Western Threshold Region for their MOs and MTs to be more protective of these wells and ensure levels do not drop below the total well depth.

-IMs were set to equal the MT in all incremental years between 2020 and 2040.
-This reflects a policy goal of minimizing the exceedance of MTs between now and 2040.
-As a result, IMs will a way to measure progress toward sustainability over the GSP's planning horizon.
+IMs were set to equal the MT in 2025, with a projected improvement to one-third the distance between the MT and MO in 2030 and half the distance between the MT and MO in 2035.
+As a result, IMs will measure progress toward sustainability over the GSP's planning horizon.